 Propane gas grills use refined and processed gas as opposed to natural.

 This refined fuel is made for convenience - making it easily transportable to be used for many things.

 Between these two gases, many people choose propane due to its very low boiling point.
 This allows the gas to vaporize as soon as it’s released from the propane tanks.

 Liquid propane will burn cleaner than other fuels such as gasoline or coal.
 It also has a much lower carbon emission rate, much like natural gas.
 Therefore many people choose this over traditional fuels to help fight against global warming.

-Related Article: How to Convert Propane Grill to Natural Gas
+Related Article: This Is How to Convert Propane Grill to Natural Gas

 The pros and cons between each of these grills lie within the two types of gases, therefore, let’s look at the similarities between propane and natural gas.

 - Carbon Monoxide - Carbon monoxide is virtually undetectable.
 That’s why it has been deemed the “silent killer.”
 Both natural gas and propane produce monoxide, that’s why it’s important to grill in an open-air environment that is well-ventilated to avoid too much exposure.